 Becoming a primary teacher

-Everyone remembers their first teacher.
-Enthuse and inspire the next generation with a primary teaching qualification from the one of the country's top three providers of teacher training.
+Enthuse and inspire the next generation with a primary teaching qualification from the Institute of Education, University of Reading.

 As a primary teacher you will work with young children aged 5-11.
 This creative and incredibly rewarding career gives you the opportunity to shape young minds; helping them to develop socially, emotionally and intellectually.

-We have a vast breadth of experience in the Institute of Education, and all our academics have experience of teaching in the classroom.
-You will benefit from lots of high quality placement opportunities as we have strong partnerships with over 300 local schools.
+All our academics have experience of teaching in the classroom and you will benefit from lots of high quality placement opportunities as we have strong partnerships with over 600 schools.

 If you have A levels or equivalent qualifications, you can train to become a teacher at university and gain QTS (Qualified Teacher Status).